The physical basis of teleological evolutions: The teleological notion in the quantum domain

 The projection of the initial state of register $B$ due to the measurement of $\hat{B}_{l}$ -- top-left corner of the diagram -- is postponed after Alice's problem-solving action, namely outside the present table which is limited to that action.
 With this postponement, the initial state of register $B$ goes unaltered through the initial measurement of $\hat{B}_{l}$ becoming, by $\hat{\mathbf{U}}_{1 ,2}$, the quantum superposition of tensor products above the vertical arrow.
-Alice's final measurement of $\hat{A_{r}}$, which in present assumptions selects the value $1$ of the right bit of the number contained in register $A$, projects the state above the vertical arrow on the state below it.
+Alice's final measurement of $\hat{A_{r}}$, which in this time-symmetrization instance selects the value $1$ of the right bit of register $A$, projects the state above the vertical arrow on the state below it.
 Then (in causal order), this final measurement outcome propagates backward in time by $\hat{\mathbf{U}}_{1 ,2}^{\dag }$ until becoming the definitive outcome of the initial measurement.
 This backward in time propagation is an instance of the time-symmetrized description of the quantum algorithm with respect to the problem-solver.
+It tells her, before she begins her problem-solving action, one of the possible halves of the information about the solution.

 Note that we would have obtained the identical diagram by time-symmetrizing the description of the quantum algorithm relativized to the problem-solver of Table II.